 History majors at Clayton State have an experience unique in the nation, because no other campus has a state archives and a regional national archives located immediately adjacent to campus.
-Clayton State students will have the opportunity to conduct research in these brand new facilities.
+Clayton State students will have the opportunity to conduct research in these facilities.

-History majors may choose from four concentrations: • Southern Studies
+History majors may choose from four concentrations or minor in another discipline:

+- Southern Studies

 - World Cultures

 - Archives

 - Public History